 - a.
 The States should enhance the ability of the School Education system to share resources and increase access to learning opportunities and information by all.
-Schools will act as information and learning centre, equipped to use video, radio and TV-based resources for teaching and learning. - b.
+Schools will act as information and learning centre, equipped to use video, radio and TV for teaching and learning. - b.
 Community libraries will be established with a digital repository of educational materials along with books.
 States will work with NGOs as partners to provide education facilities to out-of-school youth through these community libraries and school as an information hub as a whole.
-Thus, the school infrastructure will be accessible to communities, which can also ensure sustainability of ICT infrastructure so created in schools.
-How is sustainability defined?
-Why has it been referred to here? - c.
-There are other e-governance initiatives such as Village Knowledge Centers (VKCs) and Community Service Centres (CSCs) that can be integrated with the schools, to act as Knowledge Centers, designed to empower rural learners with new knowledge and skills through a dual approach for ICT literacy and ICT as the mode of education delivery.
-Village kiosks can also be
+Thus, the school infrastructure will be accessible to communities, which can also ensure sustainability of ICT infrastructure so created in schools. - c.
+There are other e-governance initiatives such as Village Knowledge Centers (VKCs) and Community Service Centres (CSCs) that can be integrated with the schools, to act as Knowledge Centers, designed to empower rural learners with new knowledge and skills through a dual-approach for ICT literacy and ICT as the mode of education delivery.
+Village kiosks can also be set up near the school premises to avail connectivity and ICT infrastructure.